vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 Since we set up in front TOTAL_GPU_MEMORY value is 16000, applied for 8000M in the pod, so we use the 50% bitfusion.io/gpu quota

-Calculating formula for bitfusion.io/gpu = gpu-memory / TOTAL_GPU_MEMORY * gpu-amount * 100；The result as an integer, decimal point integer upwards
+Calculating formula for **[bitfusion.io/gpu]** = gpu-memory / TOTAL_GPU_MEMORY * gpu-amount * 100；The result as an integer, decimal round up.

-Use the following command to check the quota occupied the results:
+Use the following command to check the quota consumption the results:

 ```
 $ kubectl describe quota -n tensorflow-benchmark bitfusion-quota